Spherical functors and the flop-flop autoequivalence: Computations

-\begin{proof} To prove this lemma, we will prove that on the fibre $(\ca{X}_{+})_0$ the map becomes the map in the local model.
-This will suffice, as we know that the map in the local case is an isomorphism.
-To be precise, we proved that it is an isomorphism only after we apply $\text{R} \Gamma$, and we proved it for the structure sheaves $\ca{O}_{\mb{P}\times \mb{P}}(0,-i)$.
-The latter is not a problem, as when we restrict to the fibre over $0$ the source category for $I_{0,i}$ becomes $D(k)$, and the kernel is the structure sheaf $\ca{O}_{\mb{P}\times \mb{P}}(0,-i)$ itself.
-For what concerns the other problem, we proceed as follows.
-We produced explicit resolutions that commutes with restrictions to an open subset.
-Therefore, when we apply $\text{R} \Gamma(Z \times U, -)$ for every open affine subset $U$ of $\text{Tot} (\ca{O}_{\mb{P}V_{-}}(-1)^{\oplus n+1})$, the map becomes an isomorphism.
-As proving the vanishing is a local question in $Z$, and all our operations are local in $Z$, we can assume we began with $Z$ affine.
-Hence, the map is an isomorphism in the local case.
+\begin{proof} To prove this lemma, we will prove that on the fibre $(\ca{X}_{+})_0$ the map becomes the map in the (semi)local model.
+This means that it becomes the map for the setting \eqref{eqn:standard-flop-families} with $X_{+} = \Tot\left( \ca{O}_{\mb{P}V_{+}}(-1)^{\oplus n+1}\right)$.
+This will suffice, as we know that the statement of the lemma is true in the local case.
+To be precise, in \autoref{sect:appendix-std-flops} we proved the statement (1) for the case $Z = \text{pt}$, (2) for the complexes $\mb{R}_{-i+1}\ca{O}_{\mb{P}\times \mb{P}}(0,-i)$.
+In order, we solve these problems as follows. \begin{enumerate}[(1)] \item Proving that the derived global sections vanish is a local question in $Z$.
+Hence, we can assume that $Z$ is affine and small enough such that $V_{+}$ is trivial.
+If this is the case, then $\mb{P}V_+ \simeq Z \times \mb{P}$, and \eqref{eqn:standard-flop-families} becomes